GarrettHoffman/GarrettHoffman.github.io/about.md

 ### More Information

-I have an accademic background in Pure Mathematics and Finance and am currently a Data Science student at Metis and consultant at Xerox
+I have an accademic background in Pure Mathematics and Finance and am currently a Data Science student at Metis and Consultant at Buck Consultants @ Xerox/Xerox Consulting and Analytics Services.

 For over 4 years, I’ve been helping businesses navigate through the risks and opportunities facing their employee retirement schemes.
 I am eager to bring new analytical techniques to the forefront of the retirement landscape to ensure that employees have the best opportunity to be financially ready for retirement.